Fruktus/QuadradiusPreservationProject/web/README.md

 ## Development

-Navigate to web and install packages (this needs to happen only once)
+Navigate to `/web` and install packages

 ```bash
 cd web